Techno Viking: Reception and release

 Fritsch uploaded the video to the internet in 2001.
 Fritsch intended to raise questions of whether the action was real or staged.
 In 2006 an unknown user re-published it to YouTube, and it went viral in 2007.
 According to Fritsch, its popularity began on a Central American pornography site.

-After being posted on Break.com, it peaked on 28 September at more than 1 million views per day and was watched by over 10 million people over 6 months.
+After being posted on Break.com, it peaked on 28 September at more than 1 million views per day, and was watched by over 10 million people over 6 months.
 More than 700 responses and edited versions were posted.
 It was the #1 clip on Rude Tubes series-three episode Drink and Drugs.
-Mathew Cullen and Weezer wanted to include Techno Viking in their compilation of Internet memes for the "Pork and Beans" music video but were unable to.
-Techno Viking was also rendered in oils as part of a series on internet memes.
+Mathew Cullen and Weezer wanted to include Techno Viking in their compilation of Internet memes for the "Pork and Beans" music video, but were unable to.
+Techno Viking was also rendered in oils as part of an art series on internet memes.

-By mid-2010, the video had generated over 20 million hits on YouTube alone; as of January 2013, the original version had more than 16 million views.
+By mid-2010, the video had generated over 20 million hits on YouTube alone.
+As of January 2013, the original version had more than 16 million views.
 Fritsch mounted an installation and the online Techno Viking Archive "to research the strategies of participatory practice in digital social networks" and presented lectures on the reception of the video.
 His Music from the Masses project was suggested by the Techno Viking experience: it explores web collaboration by providing silent films for artists to provide soundtracks.
 In response to legal action by the man featured in the video, access to the Techno Viking video itself has been restricted and annotations on YouTube blocked since late 2009.